 The Board has established committees and authorises these committees to undertake certain work on its behalf.
 However, ultimate decision-making authority rests with the Board and all decisions remain the responsibility of the Board.
 The Board has delegated authority to a number of committees and the MD Insurance, who acts on behalf of the Board in respect of certain matters.
 Each committee has detailed Terms of Reference that articulate the role and position of the committee in the governance framework.
 The Terms of Reference are reviewed annually by the committees to ensure continuing appropriateness, are approved by the Board and require Board approval for material alteration.
-Revised Terms of Reference for the Remuneration Committee and the Nomination and Governance Committee were approved by the Board in 2022.
-Minor updates to the Terms of Reference for the Risk Management and Compliance Committee and the Audit Committee were approved by the Board in December 2022.
+Minor updates to the Terms of Reference for the Risk Management and Compliance Committee and the Audit Committee were approved by the Board in December 2023.

-Committee Meeting Frequency Minimum Responsibilities Risk Management and Compliance Committee 7 times a year Promotes the overall effectiveness of corporate governance including a culture of compliance and risk management, and in particular monitors and reviews the scope, effectiveness, resources and activities of the Risk Management and Compliance functions.
-In addition, ensures that the Risk Appetite Statement is appropriate to the strategy and risk appetite of Vhi Insurance and its business; reviews annually the Own Risk and Solvency Assessment ("ORSA") and reviews and recommends for approval of the Board the annual Risk Management and Compliance Plans.
-Audit Committee 5 times a year Provides an independent review of financial reporting and satisfies itself as to the effectiveness of Vhi Insurance's internal controls and as to the adequacy and sufficiency of external and internal audits.
+Committee Meeting Frequency Minimum Responsibilities Risk Management and Compliance Committee 6 meetings per annum Promotes the overall effectiveness of corporate governance including a culture of compliance and risk management, and in particular monitors and reviews the scope, effectiveness, resources and activities of the Risk Management and Compliance functions.
+In addition, ensures that the Risk Appetite Statement is appropriate to the strategy and risk appetite of Vhi Insurance and its business; reviews annually the ORSA and reviews and recommends for approval of the Board the annual Risk Management and Compliance Plans.
+Audit Committee 4 meetings per annum Provides an independent review of financial reporting and satisfies itself as to the effectiveness of Vhi Insurance's internal controls and as to the adequacy and sufficiency of external and internal audits.
 In addition, it monitors the activities of the Internal Audit Function and approves the annual Audit Plan.
-Remuneration Committee At least Twice Annually, or as required The purpose of the Committee is to support the Insurance Board in ensuring that Insurance DAC's overall reward philosophy for senior Insurance DAC executives is consistent and aligned with the Group's Remuneration Policy and the Group's purpose, values and strategic objectives.
+Remuneration Committee At least 4 meetings per annum, or as required The purpose of the Committee is to support the Insurance Board in ensuring that Insurance DAC's overall reward philosophy for senior Insurance DAC executives is consistent and aligned with the Group's Remuneration Policy and the Group's purpose, values and strategic objectives.
 The annual remuneration levels for the Chair and each non-executive director of the Voluntary Health Insurance Board are set by Government.
 The Chair and non-executive directors of the Board of Vhi Insurance are remunerated on the same basis as the Voluntary Health Insurance Board.
 Executive board members do not receive remuneration for their roles on the Board.
-The Chair and non-executive directors are not remunerated for additional chairmanship/directorship they hold in the Vhi group.
+The Chair and non-executive directors are not remunerated for additional chairpersonship/directorship they hold in the Vhi group.
 They are remunerated for one position only.
-Nomination and Governance Committee At least Twice Annually, or as required The purpose of the Committee is to support the Board in decisions relating to the composition of the board and the committees of Insurance DAC through the provision, to the Insurance Board, of proposals and recommendations for board and committee appointments, renewals and board succession planning.
+Nomination and Governance Committee At least 4 meetings per annum, or as required The purpose of the Committee is to support the Board in decisions relating to the composition of the board and the committees of Insurance DAC through the provision, to the Insurance Board, of proposals and recommendations for board and committee appointments, renewals and board succession planning.
 The Committee also supports the Insurance Board in the appointment of senior executives and PCFs as well as succession planning and performance management for senior executives.
 In addition, the Committee supports the Insurance Board in relation to oversight of the appropriateness of Insurance DAC's overall governance arrangements as well as oversight of the implementation of the Group's Sustainability programme.